CSCfi/swift-browser-ui/README.md

     npx cypress run

-Or you can use the inteactive version
+Or you can use the interactive version

     npx cypress open